-Finally, another problem could be reverse causality from bank-level CDS $(\Delta CDS{ijt}^S)$ to sovereign CDS premia $(\Delta CDS{jt}^S)$ .
+Finally, another problem could be reverse causality from bank-level CDS $(\Delta CDS{ijt}^B)$ to sovereign CDS premia $(\Delta CDS{jt}^S)$ .
 This possibility is actually inherent in the feedback loop: bank distress may feed back to sovereign risk, due to the increased risk of bailouts.
 This should drive the estimate of the coefficient $\beta_2$ above the value that it would take if stress transmission ran solely from sovereign to banks.
 Indeed in the model of the "diabolic loop" by Brunnermeier et al. (2016), large domestic sovereign exposures reinforce not only the transmission of stress from the sovereign to domestic banks but also the feedback from banks to sovereign.
-In this model, the solvency risks of banks and sovereigns are determined simultaneously in equilibrium, and the magnitude of banks' sovereign exposures expands the parameter region where "sunspots" could trigger both bank bailouts and government insolvency.
+In this model, the solvency risks of banks and sovereign exposures expands the parameter region where "sunspots" could trigger both bank bailouts and government insolvency.
 Hence, what is economically relevant is the extent to which banks' sovereign exposures strengthen the correlation between government and bank solvency, irrespective of the direction of stress transmission.
 This is precisely what the coefficient $\beta_2$ measures in specification (6).